jschick04/TowerDefense/Assets/Enhanced Hierarchy/Readme.txt

 Version 2.0.1:
 - Improved performance of warnings, now the hierarchy can handle thousands of logs without lagging.
 - Added alpha change for disabled toggles.
-- Readded the ability of changing tag and layer by clicking in the mini label, this was removed in the previous version.
+- Readded the ability to change tag and layer by clicking on the mini label, this was removed in the previous version.
 - Added a feature to save prefabs, appears when apply prefab button is clicked and the object is not a prefab yet.
 - Added trailing when the name is bigger than the view area.
 - Minor bug fixes.